 You’re going to need a lot of water for this hike.
-We went through three, 32-ounce water bottles, mostly because of how hot it was.
-We packed a lunch and a few snacks as well to refuel and enjoy at the second lake.
+We went through three 32-ounce water bottles, mostly because of how hot it was.
+We packed a lunch and a few snacks to refuel and enjoy at the second lake.

 - Hiking Boots: KEEN Women’s Terradora Mid Wp-w Hiking Boot (on sale for $75 as they’re an older edition).
 If these are sold out, I’d recommend these KEEN Targhee III Mid Waterproof Hiking Boot.
 I never wore hiking boots before this trip and I am SO glad I did.
 The trail has a lot of loose gravel and rocks and the hiking boots made a huge difference.

 - Day BackPack: We have this Pacsafe Venturesafe X34L Backpack which is large enough for most necessities.
 I also carried a smaller Pacsafe backpack (no longer available).
 This Db The Explorer Backpack is a good alternative.

 - What I Wear: I’ve been loving these high-waisted black performance leggings from Everlane, paired with an Alo Yoga bra and t-shirt.
 For hotter days, I also live in these Alo biker shorts.
 And these wool socks for my boots!